core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Processing on the Client Side # {#ssec-rough-counting-client-side}

-Upon receiving a response with a Multicast-Response-Feedback-Divider Option, a client that is interested in continuing receiving multicast notifications for the target resource SHOULD acknowledge its interest, as described below.
+Upon receiving a response with a Multicast-Response-Feedback-Divider Option, a client that supports the option and is interested in continuing receiving multicast notifications for the target resource SHOULD acknowledge its interest, as described below.

-The client picks an integer random number I, from 0 inclusive to the number Z = (2<sup>Q</sup>) exclusive, where Q is the value specified in the option.
+The client picks an integer random number I, from 0 inclusive to Z = (2<sup>Q</sup>) exclusive, where Q is the value specified in the option.
 If I is different from 0, the client takes no further action.
 Otherwise, the client should wait a random fraction of the Leisure time (see {{Section 8.2 of RFC7252}}) and then registers a regular unicast observation on the same target resource.

 To this end, the client essentially follows the steps that got it originally subscribed to group notifications for the target resource.
 In particular, the client sends an observation request to the server, i.e., a GET request with an Observe Option set to 0 (register).
 The request MUST be addressed to the same target resource and MUST have the same destination IP address and port number used for the original registration request, regardless of the source IP address and port number of the received multicast notification.

-Since the Observe registration is only done for its side effect of looking as an attempted observation at the server, the client MUST send the unicast request as a Non-confirmable message and with the maximum No-Response setting {{RFC7967}}.
+Since this Observe registration is only done for its side effect of looking as an attempted observation at the server, the client MUST send the unicast request as a Non-confirmable message and with the maximum No-Response setting {{RFC7967}}.
 In the request, the client MUST include a Multicast-Response-Feedback-Divider Option, whose value MUST be set to 0.
 As per {{Section 3.2 of RFC7252}}, this is represented with an empty option value (a zero-length sequence of bytes).
 The client does not need to wait for responses and can keep processing further notifications on the same Token.

 The client MUST ignore the Multicast-Response-Feedback-Divider Option, if the multicast notification is retrieved from the 'last_notif' parameter of an informative response (see {{ssec-server-side-informative}}).
 A client includes the Multicast-Response-Feedback-Divider Option only in a re-registration request triggered by the server as described above and MUST NOT include it in any other request.